-- Liverpool – Liverpool has spectacular museums but the real reason to come here is for the music, specifically The Beatles.
-Beatles lovers around the world come here to walk across Abbey Road.
+- Liverpool – Liverpool has spectacular museums but the real reason to come here is for the music, or more specifically, for The Beatles.
 Besides the music, Liverpool has a rich history and fun pubs.

 - Attend the festivals – England is known for its festivals, especially during the summer.
 Come check out the famous (and muddy) Glastonbury festival.
 There are a lot of big summer festivals in England.
 Don’t miss them.

 - The Lake District – Located in Northern England, this area is perfect for hiking mountain passes and sailing around lakes.
-It’s very popular during the summer (and more crowded).
-Outside of Cornwall, it’s my favorite spot in England and if you want to see some real beauty, visit here.
-My guide to England’s Beautiful Lake District.
+It’s very popular (but more crowded) during the summer.
+Outside of Cornwall, it’s my favorite spot in England and if you want to see some real beauty, start by taking a look at My guide to England’s Beautiful Lake District.